Classes | Summer Camps | Lifelong Learning Institute

 Instructor: Antonio Gonzalez-Garcia

 In this class, we will learn how to create drawings with graphite.
-You will learn how to create a still life drawing, study anatomy through drawing Greek sculptures, and learn the basics of values, light, and shadow.
-This class will also utilize studio space for art projects from home to further complete them in the class.
+You will learn how to create a still life drawing, study anatomy drawing Greek sculptures, and learn the basics of understanding values, light, and shadow.
+This class will also utilize studio space and time to bring art projects from home, to further complete them in the class.

 Painting/Drawing Classroom, 2nd Level